 We have highlighted the mathematical possibilities in each of these tasks.
-Robots can provide a great opportunity to explore number as measurement.
+For example, robots can provide a great opportunity to explore number as measurement.

 The practice tasks and exercises below are a starting point for further inquiry into the robot’s functionality and abilities, so feel free to add to the suggested material.
 Each task provides free printable PDF documents to use in your classroom.

 In this task, students will learn about one of the robot’s simplest abilities: driving forward.
 The task is structured so that students can gain experiences and confidence in simple programming, for instance by downloading and running programs, or by connecting the robot to the iPad.
 At the same time, they will learn how to program the robot to move forward, and thus gain a spatial sense of the proportion of wheel rotations and the distance traveled.